How To Cook Red Lentils On The Stove And Instant Pot

 Do red lentils need to be soaked before cooking?

 There is no need to soak your red lentils before you cook them.
-Any variety of lentils can be cooked immediately, though you should rinse them off in a small bowl of water or a colander.
-Rinsed lentils will ensure you get any bits of debris out of the way, so your recipe comes out perfect!
+Any variety of lentil can be cooked immediately, though you should rinse them off in a small bowl of water or a colander.
+Rinsing lentils will ensure you get any bits of debris out of the way so your recipe comes out perfect!

 Ingredients + Notes